 The total fees and expenses paid by the Scheme in the year ended 31 March 2024, after tax, were equivalent to 1.98% of the net assets of the Scheme.
-The percentage may vary from year to year and while they should not vary significantly, they are expected to rise as assets in the Scheme reduce.
+The percentage of fees and expenses may vary from year to year and while they should not vary significantly, they are expected to rise as assets in the Scheme reduce.
+The total fees and expenses paid by the Scheme for each financial year is disclosed in the Scheme's financial statements and annual report.
+Both are available online on the Board's website.

-As the Scheme is a defined benefit scheme, the above fees and expenses, paid from the Scheme or the Global Asset Trust, do not affect the annuity paid to you from the Scheme.
+As the Scheme is a defined benefit scheme, the fees and expenses, paid from the Scheme or the Global Asset Trust, do not affect the annuity paid to you from the Scheme.